httpwg/http-extensions/draft-ietf-httpbis-retrofit.md

 @784111777
 ~~~

-As in {{compatible}}, these fields are unable to carry values that are not valid Structured Fields, and so an application using this specification will need to how to support such values.
+Unlike those listed in {{compatible}}, these representations of the field values are not compatible with the original fields' syntax, and MUST NOT be sent to a recipient without prior negotiation.

 ## URLs